daytonaio/daytona/README.md

 9. **Check for lint errors**

     Ensure that you have no lint errors.
-We use golangci-lint as our linter which you can install by following instructions found [here](https://golangci-lint.run/usage/install/) (or simply open Daytona in a Dev Container).
+We use golangci-lint as our linter which is automaticalled installed.
 You can check for linting errors by running golangci-lint run in the root of the project.

     ```bash
     golangci-lint run